Lutetia: The Amphitheatre, or Arenes de Lutece

 The amphitheatre is located near the intersection of Rue Monge and Rue de Navarre.
 It was about 100 x 130 m in plan, making it one of the largest in Gaul.
 It could accommodate as many as 17000 spectators.

 It had a stage and backdrop used for the presentation of plays, along with a larger space suitable for the combat of gladiators and of animals, and other large-scale festivities.
 It was probably built near the end of the 1st century AD.
-In the early 4th century its stone was used in the construction of the fortress on the Île de a Cité, at a time when the province was threatened by barbarian invasion.
+In the early 4th century its stone was used in the construction of the fortress on the Île de Ia Cité, at a time when the province was threatened by barbarian invasion.

-Many of the remaining stones were reused in another major project, the city wall of Paris constructed by Philippe-Auguste in the 12th century.
+Much of the remaining building stone was reused in the city wall of Paris constructed by Philippe-Auguste in the 12th century.

-The site was discovered in 1867-68 during the construction of Rue Monge by Louis-Napoleon, and excavations were begun in 1870.
+The site was discovered in 1867–68 during the construction of Rue Monge by Louis-Napoleon, and excavations were begun in 1870.
 A bus depot was planned to be built on the same site, but a coalition of notable Parisans, including Victor Hugo, insisted that the vestiges be saved.
-They were declared a monument, and partially rebuilt beginning in 1915-16.
+They were declared a monument, and partially rebuilt beginning in 1915–16.